Ghosts of Albion

 Ghosts of Albion is a series of fantasy films, books and role-playing games created by Amber Benson and Christopher Golden.
 Set in England, the storyline focuses on two siblings, Tamara and William Swift.
-The series started as a computer-animated web movie series on the BBC's website and has now spawned two book adaptations and two novels and a role-playing game.
+The series started as an animated web movie series on the BBC's website and has now spawned two book adaptations and two novels and a role-playing game.